-Often this is you—especially if you are the sole inheritor, if you filed the Petition for Probate, or you are named as the executor in the will.
+Often this is you — especially if you’re the sole inheritor, if you filed the Petition for Probate, or you’re named as the executor in the will.

 In some cases, such as contention between beneficiaries, a contested will, or if the beneficiaries live out-of-state, it’s best to hire an outside party to administer the estate.

-Known as a professional fiduciary or a paid executor, this individual serves as neutral, third-party representative of the estate.
-The fiduciary operates without the skewed perspective that relations of the decedent might have while inventorying, selling and distributing the estate’s assets.
+Known as a professional fiduciary or a paid executor, this individual serves as neutral, third-party delegate of the estate.
+The fiduciary operates without the skewed perspective that relatives of the decedent might have while inventorying, selling and distributing the estate’s assets.

-While there are numerous steps to the probate process, the timeline can be broken down into three main phases: Pre-Petition for Probate, Administration of the Estate, and Closing the Estate.
+The probate timeline can be broken down into three main phases: pre-petition for probate, administration of the estate, and closing the estate.

-The first phase takes place before your attorney has filed a Petition to Probate with the probate court.
+The first phase takes place before your attorney has filed a Petition for Probate with the probate court.
 Until this first hearing, you are not yet the executor or personal representative even if you are so named in the will.
-This means that you have no legal authority to take any action in regards to the estate.
+This means that you have no legal authority to take any action in regards to the estate just yet.